Pulitzer Prize Fiction Winner

 Summary

 A fictional autobiography that traces the life of Daisy Goodwill Flett from her birth in a Manitoba kitchen in 1905 through marriage, motherhood, gardening columns, and old age in Florida.
-Shields frames the book as a constructed archive, complete with family trees and photographs, to ask how an ordinary woman's life can be told and whose voice gets to tell it.
-The novel is admired for its formal inventiveness and its quiet feminist power.
+Shields frames the book as a constructed archive, complete with family trees and photographs, to ask how anyone can tell an ordinary woman's life and whose voice gets to tell it.
+The novel earns admiration for its formal inventiveness and its quiet feminist power.

 ”